strangergwenn/EchoRAM/API.md

 ## Player search

-Search for players by attribute key + value.
+Search for connected clients.
+You can specifiy multiple search criteria.
+Every criterion is made of a key to check, a value to compare with and a condition to use.
+The requesting client can be returned as part of the results.

 ```
 {
 	"search" :
+	[
 		{
+			"key" : "level",
+			"value" : 2,
+			"condition" : ">="
+		},
+		{
-		"key" : "name",
+			"key" : "level",
-		"value" : "Foobar"
+			"value" : 10,
+			"condition" : "<"
 		}
+	]
 }
 ```

-The server reply will be sent as follow, as a map of public identifier -> attribute value.
+The server reply will be sent as follow, as a map of clients.

 ```
 {